 After graduating from cosmetology school during her senior year of high school in Santa Cruz, CA, Alcántar immediately began an apprenticeship with San Francisco’s premier salon Cowboys and Angels.
 In 2000, she moved to the Bumble and Bumble flagship in New York City, where she perfected the effortless, low-maintenance cuts that have become her signature.
 At Bumble and Bumble Alcántar helped create a curriculum for the salon’s education program, and provided training and education for the in-house stylists.

-"I've had three major mentors in three different chapters of my life: the first was Tracey, Cowboys and Angels, San Francisco, who taught me not to be afraid of hair or to try new things.
-Howard McLaren with Bumble and Bumble (now co-founder of R+Co) taught me the technical side of styling, while Oribe himself showed me how to dress hair."
+"I’ve had three major mentors in three different chapters of my life: Tracey McAllister, of Cowboys and Angels in San Fransisco, who taught me not to be afraid of cutting hair.
+Howard McLaren with Bumble and Bumble at the time (Now R&Co co-founder) introduced me to the razor.
+And Oribe Canales who taught me how to dress hair!"

 Journey along with Alcántar:

 This year you can find Alcántar educating in Oribe’s Journey to Mastery Program, which focuses on courses that help beauty professionals become fluent in a wide range of techniques.
 Covering three chapters of intensive sessions designed to create a growth path for stylists to perfect their artistry, Journey to Mastery includes a purposeful blend of core technical skills, editorial inspiration and techniques that remain true to the brand’s ideas, and serves to challenge and awaken the hairdresser.